mikepfeiffer/azure-serverless-contact/README.md

-# azure-serverless-contact
+# Azure Serverless Contact Form

-Azure Function for a Serverless Contact Form
+This demo application contains a static HTML page that can be served from Azure Storage.
+Form submission invokes an Azure function which sends an email using SendGrid.